 The first step is always the hardest, especially when you are trying to find a job.
 One of the reasons it is so difficult is because a lot of people don’t know how to start and that can be very discouraging.

-We have helped hundreds of software engineers land their first job or transition into new careers and we put together this step-by-step guide to help make that first (and second and third!) step easier so that you, too, can get a software engineering job that you love.
+We have helped hundreds of software engineers land their first job or transition into new careers.
+That is why we put together this step-by-step guide to help make that first (and second and third!) step easier.
+Now you, too, can get a software engineering job that you love.

 Step 1: Make sure your resume, LinkedIn, and GitHub are strong